CleanChoice Energy is at it again & needs to be stopped.

 What about Green Municipal Aggregation?

-Spoiler alert: GMA, as we call it, is proven to be a cost-effective, equitable climate action tool and it deserves more support.
+Our own report, “Green Municipal Aggregation in Massachusetts, 2nd edition”, has also documented that Green Municipal Aggregation has proven to be a cost-effective, equitable climate action tool and it deserves more support.

 We are a supplier of renewable energy.
 So companies like CleanChoice Energy are our competitors.
 However, we are a mission-driven non-profit organization committed to reducing greenhouse gases and to supporting local, in region renewable energy projects.
 Since 1998, with the support and advice of energy experts and environmental organizations, we have offered only preferred Massachusetts RPS Class I RECs.
 Members who participate in our Green Powered program may pay slightly more than the products offered by CleanChoice Energy and other competitive suppliers, but those dollars are actually displacing dirty, fossil fuel generation from our regional grid.